RetroReversing/retroReversing/categories/tools/Tools.md

 - **Ghidra**: A free, open-source disassembler developed by the NSA, known for its robust features and user-friendly interface.
 - **Radare2**: A highly customizable and versatile disassembler and debugger, popular in the open-source community.

-{% include link-to-other-post.html post="/intro-decompiling-with-ghidra" description="For more information on Ghidra check out this post." %}
+{% include link-to-other-post.html post="/disassemblers" description="For more information on Disassemblers check out this post." %}

 ---
 ## Debuggers